pyenv/pyenv-virtualenv/README.md

-# python-virtualenv
+# pyenv-virtualenv

-python-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides an `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.
+pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides an `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.

 ## Installation

-### Installing as a pyenv plugin (recommended)
+### Installing as a pyenv plugin

-Installing python-virtualenv as a pyenv plugin will give you access to the `pyenv virtualenv` command.
+Installing pyenv-virtualenv as a pyenv plugin will give you access to the `pyenv virtualenv` command.

     $ mkdir -p ~/.pyenv/plugins
     $ cd ~/.pyenv/plugins
     $ git clone git://github.com/yyuu/python-virtualenv.git

-This will install the latest development version of python-virtualenv into the `~/.pyenv/plugins/python-virtualenv` directory.
+This will install the latest development version of pyenv-virtualenv into the `~/.pyenv/plugins/python-virtualenv` directory.
 From that directory, you can check out a specific release tag.
-To update python-virtualenv, run `git pull` to download the latest changes.
+To update pyenv-virtualenv, run `git pull` to download the latest changes.

-### Installing as a standalone program (advanced)

-Installing python-virtualenv as a standalone program will give you access to the `python-virtualenv` command for precise control over Python version installation.
-If you have rbenv installed, you will also be able to use the `rbenv install` command.

-    $ git clone git://github.com/yyuu/python-virtualenv.git
-    $ cd python-virtualenv
-    $ ./install.sh

-This will install python-virtualenv into `/usr/local`.
-If you do not have write permission to `/usr/local`, you will need to run `sudo ./install.sh` instead.
-You can install to a different prefix by setting the `PREFIX` environment variable.

-To update python-virtualenv after it has been installed, run `git pull` in your cloned copy of the repository, then re-run the install script.

 ## Usage